 David H. Henard's Personal Biography

-Before entering academics, Dr. Henard worked several years for the Oscar Mayer and Kraft Foods USA divisions of Philip Morris Companies (Altria) where he held several sales and marketing positions.
+Before entering academics, David Henard worked several years for the Oscar Mayer and Kraft Foods USA divisions of Philip Morris Companies (Altria) where he held several sales and marketing positions.
 Henard has consulted with a number of organizations regarding strategic marketing, communication, and sales force issues.
 He has coached hundreds of current and former students.

-Henard’s current research interests focus on knowledge management and new product development issues.
+David Henard’s current research interests focus on knowledge management and new product development issues.
 Namely, his research looks at the role of knowledge and knowledge workers in corporate R&D environments.
 He also has a research interest in the impact of negative publicity on customer perceptions of companies.

 The Marketing Science Institute, Procter & Gamble Corp., and North Carolina State University have funded his research.
 His work is published in journals such as the Journal of Marketing Research, the Journal of Product Innovation Management, the Journal of Retailing, the Journal of the Academy of Marketing Science, Research-Technology Management, and Public Relations Quarterly.

 Henard’s graduate teaching experience includes a course on Business Relationship Management, which focuses on ways that technologically oriented managers can effectively interact with a variety of internal and external constituencies.
-He teaches to international audiences.
+He also teaches to international audiences.
 His undergraduate teaching experience includes courses such as Personal Selling, Advanced Sales Applications, Integrated Marketing Communication, and Product Management.